Culinary Medicine

 Point Location Videos

-The Project additionally offers more than 45 point location videos to help easily locate the acupressure points appointed in the above options.
+The Project additionally has more than 45 point location videos.
 The videos cover the most significant and most commonly used acupressure points in traditional Chinese medicine which stimulate physical and emotional recovery and restore the balance.